oscarryz/yz-design-notes/Examples/README.md

+#example

 This is a place to put examples of what Yz would / could look like and identify shortcomings.

 Examples are organized by `original_language - example` e.g. `Smalltak - Blocks`.